Team1157/landsharks-rover/README.md

 # Landsharks Rover
-This repository contains the control code for the rover and the base station.
+This repository contains all of the code for the rover project.
+This readme defines several protocols, file formats, and utility programs used in the project.

-## Control Protocol
+## Control Protocol (Driver Station ↔ Base Station ↔ Rover)
 The control protocol is a simple WebSockets message-based protocol.
-Messages are encoded in JSON and all contain a `"type"` key, which is one of the following values:
+Messages are encoded in JSON and all contain a `"type"` key, which defines the message type.

+### Command types

-### `"log"`: Shows info
+#### `"log"`: Shows info
 Driver ↔ Base ← Rover
 Response: none
 ```js